Compare performance, boot space, consumption and price in one view.

-The Subaru Outback (Estate) is powered by a Petrol engine and comes with a Automatic transmission.
-In comparison, the Toyota Hilux (Pickup) features a Diesel or Diesel MHEV engine and a Automatic gearbox.
+The Subaru Outback (Estate) comes with a Petrol engine and Automatic transmission.
+In comparison, the Toyota Hilux (Pickup) features a Diesel MHEV or Diesel engine with Automatic or Manuel transmission.

-When it comes to boot capacity, the Subaru Outback offers 561 L, while the Toyota Hilux provides – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 169 HP of the Subaru Outback or the 204 HP of the Toyota Hilux suits your needs better.
+When it comes to boot capacity, the Subaru Outback offers 561 L, while the Toyota Hilux provides – depending on how much space you need.
+If you’re looking for more power, decide whether the 169 HP of the Subaru Outback or the 204 HP of the Toyota Hilux suits your needs better.

 The Subaru Outback offers a perfect blend of rugged capability and modern comfort, making it an ideal choice for those who love adventure without compromising on convenience.
 Its robust design is complemented by advanced safety features and a spacious interior, ensuring a relaxed and secure driving experience.
 With a reputation for reliability and versatility, the Outback continues to stand out in its class, appealing to drivers who appreciate both performance and practicality.